MBD Consultants, LLC dba XG Consultants Group, Inc.

 - Consumer profile.
 This includes inferences drawn from any of the information identified above to create a profile about a consumer reflecting the consumer’s preferences, characteristics, and behaviors.

-Personal information excludes information that is not defined as personal information or excluded from the definition of personal information (or similar terms) under applicable federal or state law.
+Personal information excludes information that is not defined as personal information or is excluded from the definition of personal information (or similar terms) under applicable federal or state law.
 For example, personal information as defined under the California Consumer Privacy Act (“CCPA”) would not include the following information:

 - Publicly available information.